bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 5. scott - DOOM
 6. barry - ssh

-We'll park this for later and move onto the last services

------------------------------

-Before we start on the http services, lets take stock.
+We'll park this for later, but lets take stock before we start on the http services.

-We have a user list:

-1. fred - smb
-2. kathy - smb
-3. harry - ftp
-4. elly - ftp
-5. scott - DOOM
-6. barry - ssh

-We know the server is a development system, with the comments left in the services.
+We have the userlist above, we know the server is a development system based on the comments found in the services.
 We know to look for a LAMP stack with Wordpress on Ubunbtu.
 The MySql is open, but password protected.
-FTP and Samba may offer us a file upload IF we fail to exploit the we service.
+FTP and Samba may offer us a potential file upload IF we can gain more leverage.

+-----------------------------

+### HTTP
 lets check the default website

+> TODO get outputs

 ```
 curl http://192.168.56.104/
 ```
 returns a 404, no webroot? interesting could be a dead site.
-Lets try a nickto scan to see what we pick up
+Lets try a nikto scan to see what we pick up

+> TODO link file

 ```
 nikto -h $STAPLER_IP > HTTP80.txt